SeleniumHQ/docker-selenium/README.md

 `Message: unknown error: Chrome failed to start: exited abnormally`

-The reason _might_ be that you've set the `START_XVFB` environment variable to "false", but forgot to actually run Firefox, Chrome or Opera in the headless mode.
+The reason _might_ be that you've set the `START_XVFB` environment variable to "false", but forgot to actually run Firefox, Chrome or Edge in headless mode.